microsoft/semantic-kernel/python/samples/concepts/model_as_a_service/README.md

 You can use this script as a start point if you are planning to do the followings:
 1. You are developing a new dataset or augmenting an existing dataset for benchmarking Large Language Models.
-2. You would like to reproduce results from acamdemic papers with existing datasets and models available on Azure AI Studio, such as the Phi series of models, or larger models like the Llama series and the Mistral large model.
+2. You would like to reproduce results from academic papers with existing datasets and models available on Azure AI Studio, such as the Phi series of models, or larger models like the Llama series and the Mistral large model.
 You can find model availabilities [here](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-serverless-availability).

 ## Dataset

 In this sample, we will be using the MMLU dataset hosted on HuggingFace.

-To gain access to the dataset from HuggingFace, you'd need a HuggingFace access token.
+To gain access to the dataset from HuggingFace, you will need a HuggingFace access token.
 Follow the steps [here](https://huggingface.co/docs/hub/security-tokens) to create one.
 You will be asked to provide the token when you run the sample.

 The MMLU dataset has many subsets, organized by subjects.
-You can load only the subjects you are interested in.
+You can load whichever subjects you are interested in.
 Add or remove subjects by modifying the following line in the script:
 ```Python
 datasets = load_mmlu_dataset(
     [